Jacob-Mellichamp/jacob-mellichamp.github.io/About.md

 				in electronics morphed into a passion for software engineering and network administration.
-I love and respect all aspects of computer science no matter the task, which is why “Solving complex and meaningful solutions through software” is my
-				purpose as a Computer Scientist.</p>
+I love and respect all aspects of computer science no matter the task, which is why <i>Solving complex and meaningful solutions through software </i> is my purpose as a Computer Scientist.</p>
 	</div>
 </section>